 If your team decides not to enable the Change Events tool, you can still use the Variations tool to account for additional costs.
-For most Procore customers, this change management workflow starts off by creating a Potential Variation (PV).
+For most Procore customers, this change management workflow starts off by creating a Potential Variation.

-- Create a Potential Variation (PV).
+- Create a Potential Variation.
 Use a potential variation to manage any additional costs affecting the main contract.
-When creating a PV, you can only enter a monetary amount.
-Later, when you update the Bill of Quantities (BOQ) for the PV, you'll have the option to select a cost code.
-Ideally, the PV will affect a cost code already on the project's budget.
+When creating a potential variation, you can only enter a monetary amount.
+Later, when you update the Bill of Quantities (BOQ) for the potential variation, you'll have the option to select a budget code.
+Ideally, the potential variation will affect a budget code already on the project's budget.
 This allows you to see the budget increase in the project's Budget tool.
-See Create a Potential Variation (PV)
+See Create a Potential Variation for a Main Contract.

-- Create a Commitment Variation (CV).
-After the PV is created, you move on to create a CV.
-The CV acts as a request for pricing from the subcontractor who will be responsible for completing the scope of work that you outlined in the PV.
-You can compare the CV to the corresponding PV and view your variance between the two.
-To learn more, see Create a CV From a PV.
+- Create a Commitment Variation.
+After the potential variation is created, you move on to create a commitment variation.
+The commitment variation acts as a request for pricing from the subcontractor who will be responsible for completing the scope of work that you outlined in the potential variation.
+You can compare the commitment variation to the corresponding potential variation and view your variance between the two.
+To learn more, see Create a Commitment Variation from a Main Contract Variation.

-- Create a Variation Request (VR).
-After you've created PCOs, you can package one or multiple PCOs into Variation Requests (VR).
-CORs are typically the documents that are submitted for approval and can be used for submitting either individual PCOs or for grouping PCOs in order to streamline the review and approval process.
+- Create a Variation Request.
+After you've created potential variations, you can package one or multiple potential variations into variation requests.
+Variation requests are typically the documents that are submitted for approval and can be used for submitting either individual potential variations or for grouping potential variations in order to streamline the review and approval process.
 See Create a Variation Request (VR).

-- Create a Main Contract Variation (MCV).
+- Create a Main Contract Variation.
 Next, you can begin creating variations.
 Note that when you set a variation's status set to Pending, it appears in the 'Pending Budget Changes' column of the Budget tool.
-After the MCV is set to Approved, the total monetary amount change is reflected in the 'Approved VARs' column of the Budget tool.
-Approved MCVs can be added to main contract payment applications.
-For details, see Create a Main Contract Variation (MCV).
+After the main contract variation is set to Approved, the total monetary amount change is reflected in the 'Approved VARs' column of the Budget tool.
+Approved variations can be added to main contract payment applications.
+For details, see Create a Main Contract Variation.

-- Create a Commitment Variation (CV).
+- Create a Commitment Variation.
 A commitment variation outlines variations in costs that affect the contract between the general contracting company and a vendor or subcontractor.
-Once you have marked the CV as approved, the monetary change will be reflected in the "Committed Costs" column on the Budget tool.
-Commitments and potential CVs with a status of "Pending" will show up in the "Pending Cost Changes" column on the Budget tool.
-See Create a Commitment Variation (CV).
+Once you have marked the commitment variation as approved, the monetary change will be reflected in the "Committed Costs" column on the Budget tool.
+Commitments and potential commitment variations with a status of "Pending" will show up in the "Pending Cost Changes" column on the Budget tool.
+See Create a Commitment Variation.

 To learn what else you can do with the Variations tool, see Variations